Robust Biharmonic Skinning Using Geometric Fields: Results

+Figure~\ref{fig:comparison} compares our skinning weights with weights computed using bounded biharmonic weights (BBW)~\cite{BBW:2011}, as well as those computed using quasi-harmonic weights (QHW)~\cite{wang2021fast}.
+As expected, all methods produce qualitatively similar weights functions, but the setting is quite different: ours can work with a boundary mesh/polygon, while BBW/QHW require filling the domain with elements by tet-/tri-meshing.
+Figure~\ref{fig:companim} compares the animations produced by our method to those produced by BBW and QHW.
+Again, the results are nearly indistinguishable on simple meshes.
+The major difference is that our method does not require tetrahedralization.

-~ Our method includes some hand-chosen parameters, most important of which are the number of points in $\mathcal{X}$, the size of $\sigma$, and the size of the finite-difference step $h$.
+\paragraph*{Ablation} Our method includes some parameters, the most important of which are the number of points in $\mathcal{X}$, the size of $\sigma$, and the size of the finite-difference step $h$.
 To determine suitable values, we ran a series of ablation studies.

 Figure~\ref{fig:ablation} demonstrates the effects of varying $\sigma$ and $h$.
 There is an inherent tension regarding the size of $\sigma$.
-On one hand, we want $\sigma$ to be as small as possible to make radius queries as fast as possible and to avoid over-blurring the function.
-However, too small of a $\sigma$ results in what is effectively a $1$-nearest-neighbor estimator, which makes estimating differential quantities difficult.
-Hence, we set $\sigma$ to the median distance to the fifth nearest neighbor in $2$D and the ninth nearest neighbor in $3$D. As shown in our ablation, this choice of $\sigma$ makes it large enough to avoid any issues associated with a degenerate kernel estimator.
-At the same time, making it significantly larger than this value---while producing correct, if slightly blurry results---offers no benefit but increases the runtime.
+On one hand, we want $\sigma$ to be as small as possible to accelerate radius queries.
+On the other, too small of a $\sigma$ results in what is effectively a $1$-nearest-neighbor estimator, which makes estimating differential quantities difficult.
+As a compromise, we found the following to be a useful heuristic: We set $\sigma$ to the median distance to the $9$\textsuperscript{th} nearest neighbor.
+As shown in our ablation, this choice of $\sigma$ makes it large enough to avoid any issues associated with a degenerate kernel estimator; making it significantly larger produces correct, if slightly blurry, results but offers no benefit while increasing the runtime.

+\paragraph*{Multiscale optimization} The multiscale optimization strategy is an important component of our method; we demonstrate its benefits by comparing it to fixed-size $\mathcal{X}$.

-In Figure~\ref{fig:multiscale}, we ablate our multiscale optimization as compared to different sizes of $\mathcal{X}$.
-Too small of a point cloud results in an overly blurry representation, whereas too large of a point cloud results in a higher loss, slower convergence and possible local minima.
-In comparison, our multiscale optimization consistently achieves the lowest loss.
+We qualitatively compare different fixed sizes of of $\mathcal{X}$ to our strategy in Figure~\ref{fig:multiscale}.
+Too small of a point cloud results in an overly blurry representation near the handles, whereas too large of a point cloud results in a higher loss, slower convergence, and possible local minima.
+In comparison, our multiscale optimization combines the benefits of both.